 We’ll continually update this article based on your feedback, as safety technology improves, and as time permits, but forever will this be a living document to be continually updated to help as many people as possible avoid danger in the future.
 We hope to hear from you soon!

 Personal Locator Beacons and Spot Devices for Hiking and Backpacking

-Despite the high sticker price of Personal Locator Beacons though, they really do provide immense value if you’re out traveling since the topographical maps give a detailed trail report, and if you’re with a group and each person has a Garmin device, you can add each other as friends and text with each other.
+Despite the high sticker price of Personal Locator Beacons, they provide immense value if you’re out traveling since the topographical (elevation) maps give a detailed trail report, and if you’re with a group and each person has a Garmin device, you can add each other as friends and text with each other.

-These devices are so valuable too because if you’re ever lost off-trail in a dense forest, or if you unfortunately find yourself the victim of a very horrible situation such as a venomous snake bite, a critical fall, or a deadly assault, you can get help coming your way immediately.
+These devices are so valuable too because if you’re ever lost off-trail in a dense forest, or if you unfortunately find yourself the victim of a horrible situation such as a venomous snake bite, a critical fall, or a deadly assault, you can get help heading your way immediately.

-In times like that, having the ability to call and reach out to emergency medical responders instantaneously can mean the difference between life or death for you or a friend, or a loved one.
+In times like that, having the ability to call and reach out to emergency medical responders instantaneously can mean the difference between life or death for you, a friend, or a loved one.

-With that being said, the absolute best investment for a personal locator beacon on the market, if you’re unwilling to settle for anything less than the best and money isn’t an object, is the $465, Garmin InReach Explorer with the backpack attachment holder, and the Protective Silicone Sleeve.
+With that being said, the absolute best investment for a personal locator beacon on the market, if you’re unwilling to settle for anything less than the best is the $465, Garmin InReach Explorer with the backpack attachment holder, and the Protective Silicone Sleeve.